 External / Distance Study

-You can study up to 25 per cent of your program by online and/or distance learning provided that in each compulsory study period you enrol in at least one internal (face to face) course.
+You can study up to one-third of your program by online and/or distance learning provided that in each compulsory study period you enrol in at least one internal (face to face) course (unless it is your final course).

-If you exceed 25 per cent external enrolment in your program or do not enrol in at least one internal course per compulsory study period you will be in breach of your student visa conditions.
-The University is required to monitor a student’s enrolment and report breaches to the DIBP which may affect your student visa.
+If you exceed one-third external enrolment in your program or do not enrol in at least one internal course per compulsory study period (unless it is your final course) you will be in breach of your student visa conditions.
+The University is required to monitor a student’s enrolment and report breaches to the Department of Home Affairs which will cancel your CoE may affect (i.e cancel) your student visa.

 Leave of absence

 You may experience an event during your studies that prevents you from studying for a period of time.
-If this occurs it is important that you contact an International Student Officer (ISO) at Campus Central who will provide advice and assistance.
+If this occurs it is important that you contact a Student Advisers (International) who will provide advice and assistance.

 In limited compassionate or compelling circumstances (i.e. serious illness or injury, bereavement of close family members or a traumatic experience), you may be able to suspend your studies (e.g. take a leave of absence) for a period of up to six months.